 For more information, contact Dr. Lisa Bennett at email@example.com

 The California Reading/Literacy Added Authorization (15 units) is for those individuals wanting to advance their ability to teach all students to read and understand the challenges of developing literacy among California’s diverse populations.work with students and teachers at various school sites.
 The mission of the Reading/Literacy Added Authorization is to prepare teachers to be fluid in making curricular decisions about teaching reading and how to meet the needs of students with varying language communication backgrounds.
 In addition to the admission requirements for the master’s degree, applicants must possess a California basic teaching credential.

-Candidates interested in pursuing a Reading/Literacy Added Authorization will need to possess a California Multiple or Single Subject credential by the time all the added authorization courses have been completed plus one (1) year of teaching and evidence of passing the Basic Skills Requirement at the time the added authorization application is submitted to the State of California.
+Candidates interested in pursuing a Reading/Literacy Added Authorization will need to possess a Basic California Teaching Credential by the time all the added authorization courses have been completed plus one (1) year of teaching and evidence of passing the Basic Skills Requirement at the time the added authorization application is submitted to the State of California.

 |Semester||Course Number||Course Title||Units|